mantidproject/documents/Design/y_e_data_storage_modes.md

 - `Histogram` currently provides functions for obtaining variances as well as standard deviations, e.g., `countVariances()` and `countStandardDeviations()`.
   If the internal `E` vector were converted to variances by external means (as it is done currently), these access methods would do the wrong thing.
+  For example, `countVariances()` assumes that the internal `E` vector stores standard deviations.
+  If this is not the case due to an external conversion of this `E` vector to variances, `countVariances()` will still return the square of the `E` vector, i.e., the *square* of the variances.

 - `HistogramData` provides means for converting between standard deviations and variances, in particular types that do the conversion automatically.
   These should be used by client code.